 Jessica took over the ERP coordinator position for the first half of 2019 when Jamie was studying abroad.
 Jess continues to be involved with TGP as part of the research team for Climate of Violence.

 Jamie joined TGP in 2018 while working with Ali Watson as a Laidlaw scholar at the University of St Andrews.
 Having graduated with a joint honours degree in Social Anthropology and International Relations in 2020, Jamie will begin a research project in September 2020, which uses digital storytelling to document the experiences of island communities facing climate change in the North Sea.
 Jamie’s end goal is to create an open access online story-bank of community narratives to elevate frontline voices in global climate conversations.

-Laoise is a third-year undergraduate International Relations student at the University of St Andrew’s and joined TGP in 2020 as Emerging Researchers Programme coordinator.
-This past summer (2020), Laoise conducted research as a Laidlaw scholar, under the supervision of Ali Watson.
+Laoise is a fourth-year undergraduate International Relations student at the University of St Andrew’s and joined TGP in 2020 as Emerging Researchers Programme coordinator.
+In the summer of 2020, Laoise conducted research as a Laidlaw scholar, under the supervision of Ali Watson.
 It discussed how non-profit NGO’s, whose work focuses on climate adaptation, work ethically with local communities in the face of climate change and other contextual challenges in Guatemala.
 Laoise’s other interests include refugee and forced migration studies, human rights and climate change policy.